open-ephys/acq-board-docs/source/User-Manual/Cables.rst

 4. Input/Output Board to Acquisition Board cable
 ####################################################
-This is an HDMI-HDMI cable.
+This is an HDMI Type A to HDMI Type A cable.
 Note that the input is not an actual HDMI input, so don't connect real HDMI devices to the Acquisition Board ports.

 .. _5comm: